 As part of their membership undertaking, Chartered Practices are bound by the RIBA Code of Practice for Chartered Practices.

-If you wish to make a complaint about an RIBA Chartered Practice, first consider contacting the practice directly to try and resolve the dispute.
-Also consider the alternative dispute resolution options available, including: mediation, arbitration, adjudication.
+If you wish to make a complaint about a RIBA Chartered Practice, first consider contacting the practice directly to try and resolve the dispute.
+Also consider the alternative dispute resolution options available, including mediation, arbitration and adjudication.

 If your complaint is not about a Chartered Practice, but instead an individual RIBA Member, please see the Code of Professional Conduct.

 Read an overview of all recent public sanctions issued by the RIBA Professional Conduct Panel.

 For the 2019 Codes and Procedures, thanks must go, in particular, to Dr David Roberts, Ethics Fellow of The Bartlett Ethics Commission, for sharing his extensive research on codes within the built environment sector; The Edge, particularly for their work on Collaboration for Change, and Simon Foxell for his support, feedback and most recent publication – Professionalism for the Built Environment.